0cjs/8bitdev/src/objects.md

 The LSB describes the format and always has its least significant two bits set to `01`.
-The upper six bits are the format identifier (ranging from 1-63); when shifted left two bits iwth the lowest two bits set to the required `01` this whole byte is referred to as the _format number_.
+The upper six bits are the format identifier (ranging from 1-63); when shifted left two bits with the lowest two bits set to the required `01` this whole byte is referred to as the _format number_.
 (Format number `$01` is a `byte` with value in the MSB and no additional data; in the heap this is recognized as the car